Photo: IUCN Current Projects

 Photo: IUCN Pham, C.K.; Dâmaso, C.; Frias, J.; Rodríguez, Y.; Carriço, R.; Ríos, N., Cruz, M.J (2016).
 Azorlit - Establishing a baseline for marine litter in the Azores: Final technical report.
 Horta, Faial, Portugal.
 IMAR-MARE, Departamento de Oceanografia e Pescas da Universidade dos Açores: 119 pp.

 Frias, João, Carriço, Rita & Rodriguez, Y & Ríos, Noelia & Garcia, S & Pham, Christopher (2017).
 Marine Litter Accumulation in the Azorean Archipelago: Azorlit Preliminary Data.
 Available under request on ResearchGate.

 Phama, C.K., Rodrigueza, A.D., et al., Plastic ingestion in oceanic-stage loggerhead sea turtles (Caretta caretta) off the North Atlantic subtropical gyre, Marine Pollution Bulletin.
 Elsevier: in press.

 The Race for Water Odyssey (R4WO) expedition set off from France in 2015 to reach the beaches of islands located in the ocean's five vortexes of trash, in order to conduct the first global assessment of plastic pollution in oceans and highlight its consequences on human populations.

 Monaco Stakeholder Platform

-In 2015, IUCN’S GMPP brought together in Monaco relevant stakeholders to design and implement long-term solutions to the growing problem of plastic pollution in the Mediterranean Sea.
-This meeting encouraged participants to identify key priority areas for short- and long-term action.
+In 2015, IUCN’S Global Marine and Polar Programme (GMPP) convened relevant stakeholders to design and implement long-term solutions to the growing problem of plastic pollution in the Mediterranean Sea.
+This meeting in Monaco encouraged participants to identify key priority areas for short-term and long-term action.